AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Comparison with SOTA Works

 Walzel et al.~\cite{WalzelETAL} evaluated the performance of smartwatch-based SpO\textsubscript{2} sensors in a study that provides valuable benchmarking insights.
 Since our work builds on an open-source Android programming environment, their results are particularly relevant, as they also relied on the Samsung Galaxy Watch for SpO\textsubscript{2} measurements.
-The study compared three commercial smartwatches (Apple Watch, Samsung Galaxy Watch, and Withings ScanWatch) against a medical-grade reference oximeter (Masimo Radical-7) under a controlled hypoxemia protocol, where participants breathed reduced-oxygen mixtures.
+The study compared three commercial smartwatches (Apple Watch, Samsung Galaxy Watch, and Withings ScanWatch) against a medical-grade reference oximeter (Masimo Radical-7) under a controlled hypoxia protocol, where participants breathed reduced-oxygen mixtures.
 Each device reported raw SpO\textsubscript{2} values using the manufacturer’s built-in algorithm, which were directly compared with the reference oximeter.
 Hypoxemia (a decrease in the partial pressure of oxygen--PaO2 in the arterial blood) was defined as SpO\textsubscript{2} $<$90\%, and accuracy was measured as the overall percentage of correct classifications ($<$90\% vs. $\geq$90\%) relative to the reference.
 Results showed that the Apple Watch outperformed the other devices.
 While the reported sensitivity/specificity values reflect diagnostic performance metrics rather than outcomes of an ML model, they underscore the difficulty of achieving high accuracy within a purely open-source environment compared to the iOS ecosystem.
-Although the Galaxy Watch falls behind the Apple Watch in performance, our proposed system still achieves an acceptable decision ratio with a cost-effective approach; nevertheless, future work may benefit from exploring the iOS ecosystem for more fine-tuned framework design.
+A study by Rafl et al.~\cite{RaflETAL_Apple} also investigated smartwatch SpO\textsubscript{2} performance with the Apple Watch Series 6.
+In a controlled hypoxia study involving 24 participants and 642 paired readings, the Apple Watch achieved excellent agreement with a medical-grade oximeter, reporting 0.0\% overall bias and $\approx$1.2\% bias for SpO$_2$ $<$ 90\%.
+The authors concluded that the device can reliably detect hypoxemia (SpO\textsubscript{2} below 90\%) outside clinical settings.
+While Apple Watch-based SpO$_2$ monitoring has shown acceptable agreement with medical-grade pulse oximeters under controlled resting or laboratory hypoxemia conditions, its reliability during hiking, military tasks, or other motion-heavy scenarios should be interpreted cautiously~\cite{RaflETAL_Apple,windisch2023accuracy,stove2023assessment}.
+Although the Galaxy Watch may fall behind the Apple Watch in performance in some settings, our proposed system still achieves an acceptable decision ratio with a cost-effective approach; nevertheless, future work may benefit from exploring the iOS ecosystem for more fine-tuned framework design.